Amiga A1200 Case Badge – Black 3D Gel

 - Supports for: Raspberry Pi©, MiST© FPGA, Keyrah© V2 keyboard adapter, RapidRoad© DoubleUSB and Lotharek© HxC Floppy emulator

-- Carefully calibrated for Amiga 500 reference load
+- Factory calibrated for stock Amiga 500 reference load

-- Active & passive over voltage protection for main +5VDC line
+- Active & passive over voltage protections for main +5VDC line

 - Over current protection for all output lines